The Waller Road Pipeline.

 While they are not about to move the road, the right-of-way remains the same.

 For many decades no one cared.
-This year, however, it was decided to install a natural gas pipe line along the Waller Road right of way and the center of that right of way is right through our pastures.
+However, in Aug 2008, Puget Sound Gas & Electric (PG&E) decided to install a 16" natural gas pipe line along the Waller Road right of way and the center of that right of way is right through our pastures.

 Several weeks ago we received a mailing that let us know where the natural gas pipeline was going and a representative stopped and told us that our beloved golden plum tree might be lost.
 Technically the tree is on County property, but they said that they would do their best to save it.